zolantris/ValheimMods/src/ValheimRAFT/README.md

   preset values.
 - Vehicles can be made to Fly.
 - Vehicles can go underwater [>=2.4.0]
 - There are tools to hide water.
-It looks pretty cool, but unrealistic for now.
+It looks pretty cool, but unrealistic for now

 ## Community